cisco-open/stated-workflow/README.md

 Let's recast our homeworld example using Steps.
 This will give the Job durability, so that it can fail and be restarted.
 When a step function is called, the step's log is populated with an entry corresponding to a uniqe `invocationId` for the workflow.
 The log captures the `args` that were passed to the step function, as well the functions output (`out`).
+Once the step function completes, the log is updated with the `end` timestamp, which indicates the step has completed.

 ![steps](https://raw.githubusercontent.com/geoffhendrey/jsonataplay/main/homeworld-workflow%20-%20Page%202.svg)
 When a workflow invocation completes, its logs can be deleted from each step.
-However, to ease the learning curve, the logs are preservered by default.
-Her we show the `homeworld-steps.json` workflow which preserves the logs of completed steps.
+However, the logs can be preserved by setting keepLogs option to true.
+Here we show the `homeworld-steps.json` workflow with keepLogs enabled. steps.
 ```json
 > .init -f "example/homeworlds-steps.json" --options={"keepLogs":true}